-A student may earn no more than 15 hours of academic credit from externships during law school (unless participating in the Semester in Practice, when that limit increases to 19, or unless a petition is received and granted by Student Affairs.
+A student may earn no more than 15 hours of academic credit from externships during law school.
+The exception to this include participating in the Semester in Practice, when that limit automatically increases to 19, or if and when students file a successful online petition to allocate more fieldwork credits.
+This petition is reviewed by Student Affairs/Department of Academic Advising.

 Externship credits are considered "out-of-class" credits, and a student may earn no more than 25 out-of-class credits toward their JD degree.
-Other out-of-class credits are earned through directed research, clinics (not counting the seminars), externships, journals, non-law graduate University of Denver courses (including Grad Tax), and other law school graduate courses.
-Students can petition to go above these limits using the petition process.
+Other out-of-class credits are earned through directed research, clinics (not counting the seminars), externships (not counting the seminars), journals, non-law graduate University of Denver courses (including Grad Tax), and other law practicum courses that function similarly to clinics (such as the Animal Activist Defense Project work).
+Students can petition to have a maximum of 26 out of class credits using the petition process.

-Please note: With the exception of Semester in Practice students, students may start counting hours for their externship two weeks prior to the start of the semester (first day of classes) until two weeks after the end of the semester (last day of classes.)
+Please note: With the exception of Semester in Practice students, students may start counting hours for their externship two weeks prior to the start of the semester (first day of classes) until the designated end date (typically a week after classes end).
 You must extern for at least 10 weeks during fall or spring, and at least 6 weeks in the summer.